Important Laws & Rules

 - Approved bait fish species (excluding white suckers) may be taken for personal use by licensed anglers with up to six traps not over 18 inches long each, with an opening not over one inch in diameter, or a circular drop net not over 48 inches in diameter; or a square net of equal area.
 Each trap must have the angler’s name and address on it.
 Daily limit 2 quarts (liquid measure).
 There is no daily limit for white suckers.

 - Commercial harvesting of bait is permitted with a bait dealer’s license and under specific rules.
 The license is available from the New Hampshire Fish and Game Department.
-More in Bait Fish Information.
+More on page 37.

-- While taking fish in open water, two hooks may be used for bait per line, one with a single hook point and the other with no more than three hook points, except for certain lake trout and salmon lakes, where only a single hook with a single hook point may be used (see Lakes & Ponds with Special Rules).
+- While taking fish in open water, two hooks may be used for bait per line, one with a single hook point and the other with no more than three hook points, except for certain lake trout and salmon lakes, where only a single hook with a single hook point may be used (see Bait Fish Information).

 - Fishing is allowed at any time of the day or night unless otherwise specified (see Freshwater Smelt re: dipping smelt).